-Note that all the experimental results presented subsequently are from three separate trials, each conducted with distinct random seeds.
-Due to space limits, we provide a full version of the experimental results (tables) in the Appendix \ref{appendix:experimental_settings}.
+Note that all the experimental results presented subsequently are from three independent trials, each conducted with distinct random seeds.
+We present the primary results as tuples in the form (\texttt{test\_accuracy}, \texttt{fairness\_violation}) to facilitate comparison of the fairness-accuracy tradeoff.
+Due to space limits, we provide a full version of the experimental results (tables) in Appendix \ref{appendix:full_results}.

-\textbf{Results on image datasets.} Initially, we train a vision transformer using a patch size of $(8,8)$ on the CelebA face attribute dataset \citep{liu2015deep}.
+\paragraph{Results on image datasets} Initially, we train a vision transformer using a patch size of $(8,8)$ on the CelebA face attribute dataset \citep{liu2015deep}.
 We select four binary classification targets, including \texttt{Smiling}, \texttt{Attractive}, \texttt{Young}, and \texttt{Big Nose}.
 The sensitive attribute is \texttt{gender}.
 2\% of the labeled data is allocated for training, while the remaining 98\% is reserved for sampling purposes.
-Then, 10\% of the test data is randomly set aside as a hold-out validation set.
-For ease of computation, only the last two layers of the model are used to calculate the influence of prediction and fairness components.
-Table \ref{table:celeba_smile} report the obtained accuracy and the corresponding values of fairness metrics.
-One main observation is that our proposed method FIS outperforms baselines with a significant margin on three fairness metrics, while maintaining the same accuracy level.
-This improvement, as indicated by our findings in Theorem \ref{thm:performance_gap_test}, can be attributed to FIS assigning priority to new examples based on the influence of fairness, thus averting potential accuracy reduction by assessing the corresponding influence of prediction.
+Then, the test dataset is split into two independent portions: a new test set and a validation set, with 10\% of the test data randomly designated as the hold-out validation set.
+For ease of computation, only the last two layers of the model are used to calculate the influence of accuracy and fairness components.
+For Figure \ref{fig:all_results}, one main observation is that FIS outperforms baselines with a significant margin on three fairness metrics while maintaining the same accuracy level.
+This improvement, as indicated in Theorem \ref{thm:performance_gap_test}, can be attributed to FIS assigning priority to new examples based on the fairness influence, then avoiding accuracy reduction via their accuracy influence.